 Lessons are informal with the emphasis placed on discussion, however there are also opportunities for debate, group work, role play and games.

-In the younger years the focus is on the individual, their school life, family and friends and understanding to be healthy and safe.
+In the younger years the focus is on the individual, their school life, family and friends and understanding how to be healthy and safe.
 As pupils get older topics include peer pressure, group dynamics, physical and emotional development, and societal and environmental issues.
-All pupils complete a unit on e-safety and one on mindfulness.
+All pupils complete a unit on e-safety.

 Pupils begin in Year 3 by discussing the issues connected with starting a new school, such as rules and responsibilities and how to look after themselves and their environment.
 In Year 4 the focus is on safety and risk, and coping with strong emotions.
 Year 5 pupils explore wellbeing, peer pressure and teamwork.
 In Year 6 pupils look at forms of discrimination, financial education, and sex and relationship education.

 - Beyond the classroom

 Form time and assemblies often have a PSHE focus.
-We also run special events such as an anti-bullying week, a wellbeing week and safer internet days.
+We also run special events such as an Anti-Bullying Week, a Mental Health Awareness Week and safer internet days.